 Details of the university's insurance cover for its buildings, contents, property and liabilities.

 All the university's current health and safety information is available here, grouped by topic.

-This policy sets out the required process and procedures of acquisition, disposal and booking of all University space and applies to all Schools and Offices.
+This policy sets out the required processes and procedures for acquiring, disposing of, and booking all university space – and applies to all faculties and offices.